BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

     where 'name' is the header/property name and 'value' is its value.

   - The body of the message depends on the message type.
-These are described in following sections.
+The different way of translating the body of the message are described in the following sections.

-* On receiving multiple messages, e.g., in the HTTP response of viewing the messages currently held on a queue, each message is returned in the same format as described above, with each one separated from the next by
+* On receiving multiple JMS messages in a single response, e.g., in the HTTP response sent back by HJB on viewing the messages currently held on a JMS queue, each message is returned in the same format as described above, with each one separated from the next by

   %%<CR>